 Some critics say Nima Sensor gives too many false positives, which is true, but you need to understand what that means before you judge “false positives” as a pro or con.

-This comes to issue because the FDA says a product can be labeled “gluten free” if it contains 0-19 ppm of gluten.
-That’s right, there can legally be a small amount of gluten in a “gluten-free” labeled product.
+Instead, a “false positive” can also mean Nima is detecting gluten below the legal 20 parts per million (ppm) threshold.
+This comes to issue because the FDA says a product can be labeled “gluten-free” if it contains 0-19 ppm of gluten.

-Unfortunately, Nima Sensor cannot tell you the exact parts per million of gluten it finds in a product; it can only display a smiley face if it doesn’t detect gluten or a “gluten found” message if it finds gluten.
-This is a limitation for those of you who may still choose to eat something with a little bit of detectable gluten, say 18 ppm of gluten.
+Unfortunately, Nima cannot tell you the exact parts per million of gluten it finds in a product; it can only display a smiley face if it doesn’t detect gluten or a “gluten found” message if it finds gluten.
+This is a limitation for those of you who may still choose to eat something with some detectable gluten, say 18 ppm of gluten.

 Does Nima Promote Hypervigilance?

-One critic of Nima says the device promotes hypervigilance, can lead to disordered eating, and puts you in food jail.
+Some critics of Nima say the device promotes hypervigilance, can lead to disordered eating, and puts you in food jail.
 While I understand this criticism, it’s unfounded, and the logic is slightly twisted.
-(BTW, this critic has never used Nima Sensor nor spoken to someone like me who has used it successfully for years.)
+(BTW, several critics who use this argument have never used Nima Sensor nor spoken to someone like me who has used it successfully for years.)

 This is where Nima Sensor can shine.
-It can give you food freedom, helping you trust products and restaurant dishes because you have an actual tool at your fingertips to help you decide if that hamburger bun placed before you is gluten free or not.
+It can give you food freedom, helping you trust products and restaurant dishes because you have an actual tool at your fingertips to help you decide if that hamburger bun placed before you is gluten-free.

 While some will call that “hypervigilance” and label it a “bad” thing, I think it’s a huge win in the pro column for how Nima Sensor can get you out of food-fear jail.